-In order to accomplish these goals for their project and provide greater recreational opportunities and programming for children in the Greenville community, the Leadership Washington County class will be reaching out to local businesses, civic groups and individuals to help them raise the necessary funds to ensure their project’s success.
+In order to accomplish the goals for their project each year, the Leadership Washington County class will be reaching out to local businesses, civic groups and individuals to help them raise the necessary funds to ensure their project’s success.

 Pathways2Possibilities Fund (P2P) is an interactive, hands-on career expo designed for 8th graders, and also offers time for at-risk youth ages 16-24.
 P2P has been creating these experiences for the youth of the Gulf Coast region since 2013 and held their first one in Tupelo in 2015.

 In April 2016, P2P came to the Mississippi Delta region!
 Throughout the 2-day event, more than 2,300 8th graders from public, private and parochial schools along with home school associations from this region attended this inaugural event at the Washington County Convention Center.
 Additionally, 183 at-risk youth and young adults were able to experience Pathways.